As temperatures get lower during the colder winter season, humidity levels naturally drop.

 Solving for dry indoor air in your home

 The simplest and quickest way to improve the dry indoor air conditions is to immediately add moisture to your home’s air.
 There a few ways to do this, the most common being the use of a humidifier.
-If you’re not ready to leap and buy a humidifier, some other simple home-made solutions are:
+If you’re not ready to make the leap and buy a humidifier, some other simple home-made solutions are:

 - Placing plants in a dry room, spraying them at least once every day with water.